 It is important to note that the IRS will need to verify your identity so you can access your portal (i.e. a valid Driver’s License, Passport, etc…)

 Questions or Concerns

-Set up a call with Adam or Cooper below, or email us at firstname.lastname@example.org to learn more!
+Set up a meeting with one of our 1099 specialists, or email us at firstname.lastname@example.org to learn more!